reactioncommerce/reaction-docs/developer/themes/themes.md

 ### Step 3 (Easy): Customizing your new theme

-Open `packages/my-custom-theme/main.less`.
+Open `packages/my-custom-theme/main.less`
 - This file represents all of the style imports for your theme.
+This includes css, images, templates, scripts and so on.
 - Notice that styles can be imported from other packages.
-In this case from `reactioncommerce:core-theme`;
+In this case from `reactioncommerce:core-theme`.

-Open `packages/my-custom-theme/package.js`.
+Open `packages/my-custom-theme/package.js`
 - This file is a manifest of all the files your custom theme package uses.
 - Files **MUST** be included here otherwise they will not be available for use in your theme.

-Open `packages/my-custom-theme/styles/variables.less`.
+Open `packages/my-custom-theme/styles/variables.less`
-- This file is provided for your convenience.
+- **This file is provided for your convenience.**
 - Add your new variables and variable overrides here.
 - This is the best place to override default `bootstrap` and default `reactioncommerce:core-theme` variables.

-Open `packages/my-custom-theme/styles/base.less`.
+Open `packages/my-custom-theme/styles/base.less`
-- This file is provided for your convenience.
+- **This file is provided for your convenience.**
 - Add any styles here.

 ### Step 4 (Advanced): Adding more files to your theme

 Add a new file in `packages/my-custom-theme/styles`.

-For example we'll make the file `packages/my-custom-theme/styles/my-new-file.less`.
+For this example we'll make the file `packages/my-custom-theme/styles/my-new-file.less`.

 #### Step 4.1: Add your file to the package.js

-Open `packages/my-custom-theme/main.less`.
+Open `packages/my-custom-theme/package.js`.

 And add the following under the section `** ADD YOUR CUSTOM STYLES HERE **`
 ```